Alexey-Danilchenko/Kodak-DCS-Tools/Firmwares/README.md

 This firmware adds the following to the stock Kodak 3.2.9 firmware:

 * Enables shooting with the [following manual trigger](http://wowcamera.info/viewtopic.php?p=86748#p86748) (link is in Russian please use Google translate) for Pro Back used on Hasseldlad 200/2000.
 Removes modal synchronization errors display that prevent normal shooting with this trigger.

 ## Firmwares for Kodak DCS 14nx, SLR/n и SLR/c

 Here you will find a custom build firmwares for the above Kodak cameras with modifications to fix or remove certain limitations.
 Installation procedure for all these is the same as for standard Kodak firmwares - it needs to be copied on card and updated twice from the camera menus.
+Firmware [sources are here](SLRs).

 [Firmware 5.4.10 for Kodak DCS Pro 14n(x)](https://drive.google.com/open?id=0Bw2ZohnbXtyAdkFGYjN0cnZaRGs) [Firmware 5.4.10 for Kodak DCS Pro SLR/n](https://drive.google.com/open?id=0Bw2ZohnbXtyAcFlwTjJUdlpaeFU)